 Working more on line

-To be able to do that, I had to said goodbye to some things.
+To be able to do that, I had to say goodbye to some things.
 One of them were my museum art tours.
 I’m not doing them as much as I did before.
 I am occasionally organising some, but much less then I used to.

-However, I started to work much more on my blog and I’m so happy about that.
+However, I started to work much more on my blog, and I’m so happy about that.
 This little blog of mine is growing!
 And I’m so grateful it’s becoming an important part of my business and an income lately.
 I’ve done some nice collaborations during the last couple of months (some of my favourite were with Visit Mechelen and In de Waag Restaurant in Amsterdam).

 I’m also going to work more on my ‘Drawing the Art of Europe’ project and colouring postcards, I’m creating within it.
 I’m working on some branding in a moment and am going to create a separate Instagram account for it, so you can follow it more easily.